twolfson/mpris-service.js/README.md

 http://specifications.freedesktop.org/mpris-spec/latest/Media_Player.html

 - params `Object` - Same parameters as `new MprisService(params)`
-    - Root `Object` - Container for parameters specific to our interface
+    - Root `Object` - Container for parameters specific to `RootInterface`
         - Raise `Function` - Optional method to invoke to raise our media player
             - If this is provided, we will set `CanRaise` to `true`
             - Otherwise, `CanRaise` will be `false`